marcusyatim/M-M/README.md

 Found in `./code/topic-model/`:

 1. `topic_model.ipynb`: Notebook that performs topic modeling using LDA algorithm on the dataset.
 Saves to disk the following:
-> - `tokens`: Word tokens formed after pre-processing and tokenisation of dataset.
-> - `dict`: Use the gensim library's corpus function to create a dictionary of the word tokens and further filter them based on tf-idf (i.e. when a word appears in many documents, it’s considered unimportant.
-When the word is relatively unique and appears in few documents, it’s important).
 > - `dtm`: Document Term Matrix.
 A vector representation of the documents.
 > - `lda`: The LDA model.
 > - `pyLDAvis`: A neat and handy visualisation of the topic modeling.
 Saved as html.